Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Acknowledgments

 \section{Acknowledgments}

-The authors thank Ernst Hairer, Christian Lubich, and Gerhard Wanner for stimulating discussions and comments, and the Courant Institute of Mathematical Sciences for their hospitality during the initial preparation of this manuscript.
-C.W. further thanks the University of Geneva for their hospitality and acknowledges funding by the Nuffield Foundation, by the Leverhulme Foundation and by EPSRC grant EP/D063906/1.
-M.O. was partially supported by a Max--Kade Fellowship, by the ESF network Harmonic and Complex Analysis and Applications (HCAA), and by the German Science Foundation.
+The work of C.W. was supported by the Nuffield Foundation, the Leverhulme Foundation, and by EPSRC grant EP/D063906/1.
+M.O. was supported by a Max--Kade Fellowship, by the ESF network Harmonic and Complex Analysis and Applications (HCAA), and by German Science Foundation grant OL 155/5-1.